Emerging Producer Placement (EPP)

 Applications will open in September 2023 for placement in 2024.

 The EPP will provide emerging producers with a unique opportunity to gain experience with NSW screen production companies, in addition to working with Screen NSW Sector Investment team.
 EPP is a fast-track career opportunity by matching highly experienced screen industry practitioners with undiscovered emerging producing talent.

-The two candidates will be selected and paid to undertake a six-month customised program.
+The three candidates will be selected and paid to undertake a six-month customised program.
 They will spend the majority of the time with production companies, with additional time at Screen NSW and attending key industry events.

 Applying for a grant:

 Our funding guidelines have been broken down into easy to read steps below.
 We also have FAQ’S to answer questions about applying through our online application system.